Taiwu-App/webapp/README.md

 npm run build

 ```
-This is an PC project.
+This is a PC project.